 We are pleased to introduce this new set of dance standards.
 The Wisconsin Standards for Dance has been adopted by the Wisconsin State Superintendent for school districts to consider in their work with dance education programs.
-This site provides a video which highlights the standard's framework and a link to a full standards document.
-Additional resources will be added over time to support the implementation of the standards.
-We encourage you to visit this site often to see what is new.
-Check the Arts Education Professional Development Calendar for online and face to face standards sessions.

 The Wisconsin Department of Public Instruction's Wisconsin Standards for Dance provides a foundational framework that identifies what students should know and be able to do in dance.
 The dance standards may be used for courses focusing on the techniques and knowledge of this art form.
 Here is a full set of the standards - Wisconsin Standards for Dance - full document.
 Desktop Poster 11"X17"

 I CAN Statements - Download these copies onto your desktop.
 The I CAN statements are aligned to the Wisconsin Standards for Dance and allow for edits within the document to create classroom, student friendly posters.
 There are slight variations between the grade bands for formatting to show multiple versions.
 Feel free to adjust the format to support your classroom.

 Dance is an essential part of a comprehensive education in Wisconsin.
 The 2019 Wisconsin Standards for Dance provides a condensed set of academic standards for schools and other learning facilities to consider using in developing their own curriculum.
 The overall focus of dance as an art form is to build students’ skills and knowledge through expressive movement.
 Dance education offers additional dimensions of student learning.
 The physical, mental, social, and expressive nature of this art form offers learners multiple opportunities to explore and develop skills and knowledge through four artistic processes: Create,Perform, Respond, and Connect.